JetBrains/intellij-sdk-docs/topics/tutorials/build_system/configuring_plugin_project.md

 >
 {type="tip"}

-As discussed in [Components of a Wizard-Generated Gradle IntelliJ Platform Plugin](creating_plugin_project.md#components-of-a-wizard-generated-gradle-intellij-platform-plugin), the Gradle properties `project.version`, `project.group`, and `rootProject.name` are all generated based on the input to the Wizard.
+As discussed in [](creating_plugin_project.md#components-of-a-wizard-generated-gradle-intellij-platform-plugin), the Gradle properties `project.version`, `project.group`, and `rootProject.name` are all generated based on the input to the Wizard.
 However, the [](tools_gradle_intellij_plugin.md) does not combine and substitute those Gradle properties for the default [`<id>`](plugin_configuration_file.md#idea-plugin__id) and [`<name>`](plugin_configuration_file.md#idea-plugin__name) elements in the <path>plugin.xml</path> file.

 The best practice is to keep `project.version` current.